TechsCode-Team/UltraEconomyWiki/faq/index.md

 <br>

 * **`Does Ultra Economy work in offline-mode?`**
-  No, Ultra Economy Does not work in offline-mode because we store the user data via UUID
+  No, Ultra Economy does not work in offline-mode because we store the user data via UUID
-* **`How much currency's can I have maximum?`**
-  You can for now only add maximum of 5 currency's
+* **`What is the maximum amount of currencies I can make?`** You can for now only add a maximum of 10 currency's